 The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other systems.
-In particular, the checks carried out in the current period included testing of general financial controls, regularity, governance and a website review.
+In particular, the checks carried out in the current period included risk management, financial procedures, accounting records and systems, cashflow reporting, banking procedures, monthly management reporting, VAT, lettings and school trip income.